TAO: Tolerance-Aware Optimistic Verification for Floating-Point Neural Networks: System architecture and protocol overview

-\Paragraph{System at a glance.} \sys provides \emph{verifiable} results for NN workloads by combining optimistic-rollup-style economics with \emph{tolerance-aware verification}.
+\Paragraph{System at a glance.} \sys provides \emph{verifiable} results for NN workloads by combining optimistic dispute-based verification with \emph{tolerance-aware verification}.
 Fig.~\ref{fig:system-architecture} shows the four phases: in \emph{Phase~0 (Setup)}, the model owner commits Merkle roots of the weights and graph, and publishes calibrated per-operator empirical error percentile thresholds.
-In \emph{Phase~1 (Optimistic execution)}, a proposer runs the model to fulfill user's request and the result finalizes after a short challenge window.
+In \emph{Phase~1 (Optimistic execution)}, a proposer runs the model to fulfill the user's request and the result finalizes after a short challenge window.
 If challenged, it runs a Merkle-anchored, threshold-guided interactive \emph{Phase~2 (dispute game)}, that recursively narrows disagreement from the entire model graph to a single PyTorch operator.
 Finally, \emph{Phase~3 (Single-operator adjudication)} executes either (i) a \textbf{sound, cheap} but potentially permissive IEEE-754 theoretical-bound check, or (ii) a \textbf{tighter but costlier} committee vote against the empirical error percentile thresholds.
-Violations result in slashing.